boundarydevices/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     (enum)

 enum v4l2_mpeg_video_header_mode -
-    Determines whether the header is returned as the first buffer or is it returned together with the first frame.
-Applicable to encoders.
+    Determines whether the header is returned as the first buffer with flag V4L2_BUF_FLAG_HEADERS_ONLY or is
+    it returned together with the first frame.
+    Applicable to encoders and decoders.
+    If it's not implemented in a driver, V4L2_MPEG_VIDEO_HEADER_MODE_JOINED_WITH_1ST_FRAME is to be assumed,
     Possible values are:

 .. raw:: latex